artistCDMJ/carton_previz_helper/README.md

 **Flat Folded Carton Workflow** (03/08/22)

-    • Set Scene Units with the Imperial or Metric buttons depending on measurements provided.
+    • Set the mm or inches, input the dimensions in x,y, and z, name the product type/product number and choos 'Carton 2D Flat' and press'Generate'
     • Focusing on the Carton Modeling Tools, use the button ‘Load Dieline’ to bring the main dieline art into the 3d view with the Images as Planes Addon – choose ‘Flat’ and ‘Texture’ in the view properties.
     • With the Dieline plane selected, use the ‘Die Cam’ button to set a working camera to model in that will allow UV Project from View after modeling is final.
     • Initiate modeling with ‘Flat Carton’ and use ‘Wire’ to toggle wire view so that modeling can be carried out in Edit mode while still seeing the dieline art.